cbcrg/tcoffee/docs/tcoffee_faq.rst

 Q: Can I use a local installation of PDB?
 -----------------------------------------

-A: Yes, T-Coffe supports three types of installations:
+A: Yes, T-Coffee supports three types of installations:

- -an add-hoc installation where all your structures are in a directory, under the form pdbid.pdb or pdbid.id.Z or pdbid.pdb.gz.
+-an ad-hoc installation where all your structures are in a directory, under the form pdbid.pdb or pdbid.id.Z or pdbid.pdb.gz.
 In that case, all you need to do is set the environement variables correctly:

 ::